-The bill authorizes boards of county commissioners to appropriate money from the county's general fund to an organization that the board determines serves a "community" purpose and that is exempted from federal income taxation as an Internal Revenue Code section 501(c)(3) organization.
+The bill authorizes boards of county commissioners to appropriate money from the county's general fund to an organization that is exempted from federal income taxation as an Internal Revenue Code section 501(c)(3) organization for the design and construction of a veterans memorial education center and veterans service commission office.
 (Section 501(c)(3) organizations include those organized and operated for charitable, religious, educational, literary, scientific, or public safety testing purposes, to prevent cruelty to children or animals, or to foster national or international amateur sports competition.
 None of the organization's income may inure to the benefit of a private person or shareholder, the organization's activities may not substantially consist of propaganda or otherwise attempting to influence legislation, and it may not participate in political campaigns for political office.)